backmath/perspective/README.md

 An action processor is responsible for coordinating several procedures with respect to the given action request.
 Once a processor is next in queue (to be elaborated in the next section), the following are coordinated in sequence:

 - The processor fetches the domain nodes for each reference from the domain pool
-- The processor authenticates the action
+- The processor authenticates the action # No, authentcation happens before the action is generated
 - The processor authorizes the action against each node
 - The processor transforms the action into an event
 - The event is applied to each domain node